claudiospizzi/PSDscExecutor/README.md

 The following minimum requirements are necessary to use this module, or in other words are used to test this module:

 * Windows PowerShell 5.1
-* PowerShell 7

 ## Contribute

 Please feel free to contribute to this project.
 For the best development experience, please us the following tools:

 * [Visual Studio Code] with the [PowerShell Extension]
 * [Pester], [PSScriptAnalyzer], [InvokeBuild], [PSDscExecutor] modules